hazelcast/hazelcast-code-samples/hazelcast-cloud/stdev/README.md

 ```

 We adjust the client's configuration to say it can send Java classes
-to the servers, and which particular ones.
+to the servers, and which particular ones to send.

 ## Summary